sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+15 Mar 2009 - Big bugfix on Windows: ImageMagick's convert program not being
+              found.
+Whyteboard prompts for its installed location and remembers it. (will also notify Linux users if ImageMagick isn't installed)

 11 Mar 2009 - Bugfix: thumbnails getting cut off with too many tabs
               Can load in a file from the commmand line when running Whyteboard